We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 How many drops should people use?

-Always follow the directions on packaging, unless a healthcare professional gives different guidance.
+Always follow the directions on product packaging, unless a healthcare professional gives different guidance.

 Usually, gel eye drops last for up to 12 months after a person opens the bottle.
-But it is a good idea to check the use-by date on the packaging.
+However, it is a good idea to check the use-by date on the packaging.

-It is also important to follow storage instructions, as storing eye drops in areas that are too hot or cold may reduce the shelf life or effectiveness of the product.
+It is also important to follow storage instructions.
+Storing eye drops in areas that are too hot or cold may reduce the shelf life or effectiveness of the product.

-Dry eyes can cause irritation and redness, and dryness may interfere with vision and the ability to wear contacts.
-People can purchase over-the-counter gel eye drops to lubricate their eyes and relieve the symptoms.
+Dry eyes can cause irritation and redness.
+Dryness may interfere with vision and the ability to wear contacts.
+People can purchase OTC gel eye drops to lubricate their eyes and relieve the symptoms.